-Appendix Table A6 reports the average and differential effects of ELR{dta} on an indicator variable coded as 1 for any male that the household reports has out-migrated to a separate district.
+rate district.
+One limitation of this measure is that it does not capture households where all household members have migrated out-of-district together.
+However, to the extent that parents are often left behind in rural India when young men migrate either seasonally or permanently for work (Chakraborti, 2004), we will capture much of the relevant migration.
 We focus on males because this is the relevant group for the long-run consumption regressions, which exploit variation in the male household head's shock.
-On average, ELR{dta} has a very small and insignificant effect on the migration rate, and there is no evidence that ELR{dta} has differential effects on migration in high child labor districts.
+On average, $ELR{dta}$ has a very small and insignificant effect on the migration rate, and there is no evidence that $ELR{dta}$ has differential effects on migration in high child labor districts.
 Since the results suggest that the scope for bias is small, we conclude that it is unlikely to be driving our consumption results.